JRodriguez012/IT1025/Lab5/readme.md

 #### Security Triad
 Confidentiality, Integrity, and Availability (CIA) make up the security triad.
 #### Authentication
+Entering your house requires authentication because you need a key to unlock the door.
+This could be converted to multi-factor authentication with an alarm system.
+You would the key to unlock the door and the code to disable the alarm system.
+Checking emails require authentication as you need to know your email address and password.
+Many email services provide multi-factor authentication by texting a code to a linked phone number.
+THIRD ONE!!!!!!!
 #### ACL and RBAC
 #### Ciphertext, Public Key and Private Key
 #### Public Key Cryptography